 *Pura Belpré was born on this date in 1899.
 She was an Afro Puerto Rican writer, collector of folktales, and puppeteer.

 Belpré was born in Cidra, Puerto Rico.
-She graduated from Central High School in Santurce, Puerto Rico in 1919 and enrolled at the University of Puerto Rico in Río Piedras, where she originally planned on becoming a teacher.
+She graduated from Central High School in Santurce, Puerto Rico, in 1919 and enrolled at the University of Puerto Rico in Río Piedras, where she originally planned on becoming a teacher.

-However, like many of the Puerto Rican women who migrated to New York in the twentieth century, Belpré's first job was in the garment industry.
+However, like many Puerto Rican women who migrated to New York in the twentieth century, Belpré's first job was in the garment industry.
 But, in 1920, Belpré interrupted her studies to attend her sister Elisa's wedding in New York City, where she was recruited by a public library effort to hire young women from ethnically diverse backgrounds.

-Her Spanish language, community and literary skills soon earned her a position as Hispanic Assistant in a branch of the public library at 135th Street in Harlem, having been recruited and mentored by Ernestine Rose, head of the Harlem library.
-Belpré became the first Puerto Rican to be hired by the New York Public Library (NYPL).
+Her Spanish language, community, and literary skills soon earned her a position as a Hispanic Assistant in a branch of the public library at 135th Street in Harlem, having been recruited and mentored by Ernestine Rose, head of the Harlem library.
+Belpré became the first Puerto Rican hired by the New York Public Library (NYPL).
 In 1925 she began her formal studies in the Library School of the New York Public Library.
 In 1929, due to the increasing numbers of Puerto Ricans settling in southwest Harlem, Belpré was transferred to a branch of the NYPL at 115th Street.
 She quickly became an active advocate for the Spanish-speaking community by instituting bilingual story hours, buying Spanish language books, and implementing programs based on traditional holidays like the celebration of Three Kings Day.

 In her outreach efforts, she attended meetings of civic organizations such as the Porto Rican Brotherhood of America and La Liga Puertorriqueña e Hispana.
 Through Belpré's work, the 115th Street branch became an important cultural center for the Latino residents of New York, even hosting important Latin American figures such as the Mexican muralist Diego Rivera.
 She continued these efforts at the 110th street (or Aguilar) branch.
 Belpré's library career is intimately tied to her literary career.

-Belpré wrote the first major Juan Bobo story published in the United States, Juan Bobo and the Queen's Necklace: A Puerto Rican Folk Tale.
+Belpré wrote the first major Juan Bobo story published in the United States, Juan Bobo, and the Queen's Necklace: A Puerto Rican Folk Tale.
 It was published in 1962.
 She received the New York Mayor's Award for Arts and Culture that same year.
-Pura Belpré, the first Puerto Rican librarian in New York City died on July 1, 1982.
+Pura Belpré, the first Puerto Rican librarian in New York City, died on July 1, 1982.
 Her archives are held and maintained by the Center for Puerto Rican Studies at Hunter College in New York.